apache/tvm/docs/langref/relay/type_system.rst

 We informally write them as:
 `forall (type_params), (arg_types) -> ret_type where type_constraints`

-See :py:class:`~tvm.relay.type.FuncType` for its definition and documentation.
+See :py:class:`~tvm.relay.ty.FuncType` for its definition and documentation.

 Type Relation
 ~~~~~~~~~~~~~